Martchus/PKGBUILDs/README.md

 Set the environment variable `CRE` to the container runtime executable (by default `docker`) and set `CRE_IMAGE` to use a different container image.

+Note that you can also set the environment variable `TOOL` to invoke a different tool instead of `makepkg`, e.g. `TOOL=updpkgsums makecontainerpkg` can be used to update checksums.

 Example where the host pacman cache and ccache directories are mounted into the container and a package rebuild is forced via `makepkg`'s flag `-f`:
 ```